-First I needed to refresh my wicker planter a little to make it a little more autumnal, so I added a few pumpkin picks.
-A simple seasonal change!
+First I needed to refresh my wicker planter a little to make it a little more autumnal.
+So I added a few pumpkin picks.
+A simple seasonal change.

-This chalk board is up year round, and it is so fun to write a birthday message or Happy whatever holiday it may be.
-The pictures add a nice personal touch too which I really enjoy!
-My husband has become quite the chalkboard master and can copy most anything I find for him on Pinterest.
+This chalkboard is up year-round, and it is so fun to write a birthday message or Happy whatever holiday it may be.
+The pictures add a nice personal touch too which I really enjoy.
+My husband has become quite the chalkboard master.
+And can copy most anything I find for him on Pinterest.
 As you can see we are big University of Oregon Duck Fans, more on that coming in another post, so stay tuned.
 Quack!!

-I have had this “C” initial for a long time, I just added a little pumpkin pick to spice it up!
+I have had this “C” initial for a long time, I just added a little pumpkin pick to spice it up.

-The middle one I painted black and added the gold polka dots, and I left the top one as is.
+The middle one I painted black and added the gold polka dots, I left the top one as it is.
 The next step, after letting the paint dry, was assembling the topiary.
-All I had to do was break off the stems of the bottom two and hot glue them all together!
+All I had to do was break off the stems of the bottom two and hot glue them all together.
 I tucked the fall leaves all around the bottom pumpkin and just glued a little sprig to the top two.
-Super easy!
-I already had the lantern, so I just added the ribbon and pumpkins and gourds and the project was done!
+Super easy.
+I already had the lantern so just added ribbon, pumpkins, gourds, and the project was done.

-I will be gathering pumpkins all month in a variety of colors to create my own little mini pumpkin patch!
+I will be gathering pumpkins all month in a variety of colors to create my own little mini pumpkin patch.
 The Cinderella pumpkin is my favorite, do you have a favorite type?

 Happy Fall Y’all!